 Colloidal silver is known to be the strongest natural anti-bacterial available.
 It is often used in hospitals, on burn victims, and is easily available for purchase in many locations.
-Though if you plan to use CS regularly around the property, learning how to brew it at home will only cost you pennies on the dollar.
+Using CS regularly around the homestead can be spendy for many.
+Learning how to brew it at home will only cost you pennies on the dollar.

 One thing to bear in mind though, is that if you have suffered this burn injury through no fault of your own then it might be a good idea to get yourself a lawyer so that you can file a lawsuit.
 If this is something that you are thinking of doing then you might be interested in checking out someone like this Chicago burn injury lawyer.

 CS can be used to not only treat illness and injuries, it can be used as an overall preventative as well.

 Many essential oils contain antiseptic and anti-bacterial qualities.
 An EO in its purest form, not mixed with another oil or carrier, is pretty darn strong.
 Strong enough to cause more harm than good when not used properly.

 Using essential oils on livestock and animals requires the amount to be heavily diluted in order to not shock and harm the system.
 One would also need to know what EOs are safe to use on various species, not all EOs are meant to be used on livestocks (or pets) and should always be used with great caution.